 - Have dependents age 17 or older, or

 You should also double-check your withholdings if your income is very high or your tax return is complex.

-Begin the review by filling out the IRS’s withholding calculator at the IRS’s website.
+Begin the review by filling out the IRS’s Tax Withholding Estimator at the IRS’s website.
 You’ll be asked for information about your filing status; income; dependents; various deductions, credits and adjustments; and current withholding arrangements.
-The calculator estimates your tax liability for the year and tells you whether you need to increase or decrease your withholdings (and by how much) to avoid an underpayment or overpayment.
+The estimator calculates your anticipated tax liability for the year and tells you whether you need to increase or decrease your withholdings (and by how much) to avoid an underpayment or overpayment.

 For additional peace of mind, or if your tax situation is particularly complex, ask your tax advisor to review the results.
 Your situation may be considered “complex,” for example, if you’re subject to alternative minimum tax, pay self-employment taxes, owe taxes on a child’s investment income (the “kiddie” tax), have long-term capital gains or qualified dividends, or collect taxable Social Security benefits.

 To adjust your withholding amount, submit a new Form W-4 to your employer.
 You can reduce your withholdings by increasing the number of withholding allowances or increase them by specifying an additional dollar amount you want withheld from each paycheck.
 Be aware that the IRS is planning to release a new, more complex Form W-4 designed to produce more accurate withholding amounts.